 Many myths and misconceptions surround Yoga and Yoga practice, scaring off many would-be practitioners.
 The following list debunks some of those myths and gives you the real story so you can confidently add Yoga to your day.

 Yoga is only for double-jointed people.
-Yoga is for everyone and can be tailored to your individual needs.
-It doesn’t require you to turn into a pretzel.
+Yoga is for everyone, and you can tailor it to your individual needs.
+Yoga doesn't require you to turn into a pretzel.

 Yoga is just a bunch of mindless exercises.
 The popular image of Yoga as gymnastics is wrong.
 The physical exercises form only a part of its comprehensive approach.
-What’s more, the exercises are far from mindless but instead call for focus and mindfulness.
+And the exercises are far from mindless — they call for both focus and mindfulness.

 Yoga is only for weaklings.
-Yoga favors a gentle approach, but its advanced exercises certainly call for strength and stamina.
-Many athletes use Yoga to complement their other forms of exercise.
+Yoga favors a gentle approach, but its advanced postures call for considerable strength and stamina.
+Many athletes complement their other forms of exercise with Yoga.

-You can’t gain muscle strength through Yoga.
-Yoga has a whole range of exercises that help strengthen your chest, back, stomach, arm, and leg muscles.
-Take a look at advanced practitioners; their muscular strength and development may surprise you!
+You can't gain muscle strength through Yoga.
+Yoga has a whole range of postures that help strengthen your chest, back, stomach, arm, and leg muscles.
+Take a look at advanced practitioners; their muscular strength and development may surprise you.
 In addition to improving your strength, Yoga can help you combat stress and keep you generally fit.

 Yoga requires you to believe in all kinds of strange ideas.
 Yoga is based on universal principles shared by many other systems that have a holistic orientation to life.
 The fundamental approach of Yoga is for you to test those principles and find out for yourself whether they work for you.
 You either find them useful or you don't, but no belief in bizarre ideas is necessary.

-People over 50 can’t learn Yoga.
+People older than 50 can't learn Yoga.
 Yoga is for people of all ages.
 Some people start in their 70s and 80s.
-It’s never too late — or early — to start practicing Yoga.
+It's never too late — or early — to start practicing Yoga.

-Yoga can only offer a handful of exercises.
-Yoga has a vast repertoire of exercises, and Yoga teachers are constantly adding new variations on these exercises to refine the system and make it suitable for the widest range of people possible.
+Yoga can offer only a handful of exercises.
+Yoga has a vast repertoire of postures, and Yoga teachers are constantly adding new variations to refine the system and make it suitable for the widest range of people possible.

 Finding the Right Yoga Class for You

-Finding the right Yoga class can be intimidating, but choosing the Yoga class that fits you is easy when you take time to evaluate your Yoga needs.
+Starting anything new can feel overwhelming, but choosing the Yoga class that fits you is easy when you take time to evaluate your Yoga needs.
 So how do you know the right class when you see it?